← Back to app

 • Shots on the outside too: White light on a yellow background (e.g. yellow construction paper).
 This makes the white target field stand out well.

-• Avoid: Direct sunlight with shadows, and backlight.
+• Avoid: Direct sunlight with shadows, backlight.

 A sheet of yellow construction paper under the target gives the best results — especially when shots land outside the black aiming mark.